 Find out who will be dealing with your case.
-Make sure they have relevant experience and that they won't pass your case to a junior.
+Make sure they have experience of conditions like yours or your child's.
 Your solicitor must have enough time to assess your case and take part in all the important steps.

 Does the firm have a good record of successful medical negligence claims?

-For cerebral palsy claims, choose a practice already pursuing claims in this area.
-Ask about their experience in conditions like yours or your child's.
-How many recent cases have they dealt with and what was the outcome of those cases?
+How many recent cases have they dealt with?
+What were the outcome of those cases?

 How many medical negligence specialist solicitors does the firm have?

-This can show a firm's experience, ability to move a case forward and keep you informed.
+This may show a firm's experience, ability to move a case forward and keep you informed.

 How will the solicitor keep in touch with you?

 Make sure your solicitor agrees to keep in regular contact so that you are well-informed.
 Is there another member of the legal team familiar with your claim if your solicitor is absent?

 You may wish to know how they will communicate with you, in person, either in the office or at your home, by email or by telephone.